-Generally, the council helps to pay for care costs if you have savings less than £23,250.
+In England the council generally helps to pay for care costs if you have savings less than £23,250.

 It may be that you'll have to pay towards the cost of your care.
 The more money you have, the more you'll be expected to pay.

 You don't need to get a financial assessment yourself.

 What happens during a financial assessment

 A Financial Assessment Officer from the council will contact you to ask about things like your: